MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single-23h2.md

 ## Prerequisites

-Here are the prerequisites for using Insights for Azure Stack HCI:
+Here are the prerequisites of using Insights for Azure Stack HCI:

-- Azure Stack HCI cluster should be [registered](../deploy/register-with-azure.md) with Azure and Arc-enabled.
-If you registered your cluster on or after June 15, 2021, this happens by default.
-Otherwise, you must enable [Azure Arc integration](../deploy/register-with-azure.md?enable-azure-arc-integration).

-- The cluster must have Azure Stack HCI, version 22H2 and the May 2023 cumulative update or later installed.
+- You must have access to an Azure Stack HCI cluster that is deployed and registered.

 - The managed identity for the Azure resource must be enabled.
 For more information, see [Enabled enhanced management](azure-enhanced-management-managed-identity.md).